EmilB107/Arf-Meow-Co./README.md

 - Role-based access: Super Admin, Admin, Project Manager
 - User management (Super Admin only)
 - User signup

+## Limitations

+The Super Admin user management pages (create, edit, and view for Admins, Project Managers, and Users) are frontend-only.
+The forms are not connected to backend routes and do not persist data — this functionality was not implemented on the backend.

 ## Role Permissions